TheMyles/dsci551_ChatDB/README.md

 It was created and is maintained by Jacob Graber and Myles Molnar.

 ## Prerequisites
 Users must have MySQL Server installed and running on their local machine.
+See 'requirements.txt' for all necessary libraries and packages.

 ## Architectural Overview
 Below is a summary of the various directories in this repository.